FIRE Movement 2026: Your Complete Guide to Financial Independence

 Your FIRE number is the amount of money you need invested to live off your portfolio indefinitely.
 Using the 4% rule, your FIRE number is your annual expenses multiplied by 25.
 If you spend $40,000 per year, your FIRE number is $1,000,000.
 If you spend $80,000, it is $2,000,000.

 The lower your annual expenses, the smaller your FIRE number — and the faster you reach it.
 This is why FIRE enthusiasts focus on both increasing income and reducing expenses.
+A budget planner can help you identify areas to cut and boost your savings rate.

 Types of FIRE